floswald/wealthometer/README.md

 * I changed the `main.css` to center the `nav` blocks.
 * Each country folder has their own `js` directory, which contains code and country-specific data for the tax calculator.

+# copyright

+* the core of this code was written for [http://www.binichreich.at](www.binichreich.at)
+* Because of this, code in this repo is NOT open source.